 Structured Note Formats and EHR Integration

-HIPAA-compliant dictation software should do more than transcribe speech accurately.
+HIPAA-compliant medical dictation software should do more than transcribe speech accurately.
 It should organise what you say into clinically useful, structured documentation that fits your existing workflows.

 Structured clinical note formats are essential for consistent, complete records.
 Leading dictation platforms support templates including:

 - SOAP notes (Subjective, Objective, Assessment, Plan): the most widely used format across primary care, general practice, and outpatient settings.
 A good AI medical dictation tool automatically categorises dictated content into the correct SOAP note sections rather than producing a wall of free text.
+SOAP note dictation software that handles this categorisation automatically is one of the most searched-for capabilities among primary care and outpatient clinicians.

 - DAP notes (Data, Assessment, Plan): common in mental health and therapy documentation.